Nkzq/vite-frontend-starter/README.md

 * #### Twig

 **Twig** files are located under `src/assets/templates`.
-For twig modules or components, prefix file name with `_` to avoid html conversion.
+For twig modules or components, prefix the file name with `_` to avoid html conversion.

+???
 The html files located by default in the Vite project root are not intented to be replaced directly by the twig ones as the normal page files resolution/linking on the Vite's dev server is wanted to be preserved along with the build logic.
-However, those files are supposed to contain a json definition instead of the traditional markup, which should be moved on the twig side.
+However, those files are supposed to contain a json definition instead of the traditional markup, which should be moved on the twig side. ???

-More in details, a html file should look like this:
+An html file should look something like this:

 ```html
 <!-- index.html -->